XDEVS-PRO/XDEVS-website/content/blog/variables-and-scopes-in-JS.md

 ## Global Scope.

 Let's declare `var` and `let` variables in our JS file.
-If variables are not in the function, like in example below, they become a part of Global Scope.
+If variables are not in the function, like in the example below, they become a part of Global Scope.

 ```js
 var a = 10;